Saeid202/Seller-center/README.md

 - `components/` – Reusable UI and feature-specific components
 - `lib/` – Supabase clients, data helpers, validation schemas
 - `tests/` – Playwright integration tests
+- `docs/product-scraper/` – Plans, architecture notes, and runbooks for the sourcing robot

 ### Notes

 - Dashboard routes are protected in `middleware.ts` and redirect unauthenticated users to `/login`.
 - Product mutations use Supabase server actions and show toast notifications via `sonner`.
 - Forms leverage `react-hook-form` with Zod validation for consistent client/server rules.

+### Product Sourcing Robot (Beta)

+- Prototype scraper lives in `lib/scraper/` with a CLI harness at `scripts/scraper/run-alibaba-scrape.ts`.
+- Normalization + quality scoring output to the staging table (`imported_products`) alongside job metrics (see `lib/scraper/jobs.ts`).
+- The dashboard’s Imported Leads panel lets reviewers assign categories, prefill product forms, scrape a single Alibaba product by URL, and mark items as reviewed or rejected.
+- See `docs/product-scraper/` for the phased rollout plan, monitoring guide, and open follow-up work.